erikras/react-redux-universal-hot-example/docs/ApiConfig.md

 ### 1. Update `target` protocol

-If you changed APIHOST to include the `http://`/`https://` protocol, then get rid of the `'http://' +` in the `target` setting.
+If you changed APIHOST to include the `http://` or `https://` protocol, then get rid of the `'http://' +` in the `target` setting.
 Note that you'll need to restart your server after making these changes or things will break.

 ### 2. Decide if you need WebSockets